LIMJIALIANG/Flowchart-Table/README.md

 H31{"counter == 0"}
 H32{"counter == 1"}
-H33[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G41[/"Display 'We would suggest you to choose Rectangle Bertha with 8 seaters as the first choice.' </br>"/] G42[/"Display 'We would suggest you to choose Rectangle Bertha with 8 seaters as the second choice.' </br>"/] COUNT4["counter += 1"]
+H33[/"Display the length of hall/room that can fix the table, <br> the width of hall/room that can fix the table </br>"/] G41[/"Display 'We would suggest you to choose Rectangle Bertha <br> with 8 seaters as the first choice.' </br>"/] G42[/"Display 'We would suggest you to choose Rectangle Bertha <br> with 8 seaters as the second choice.' </br>"/] COUNT4["counter += 1"]